 At the beginning of any project, we often underestimate how important it is to communicate purpose.
 We tend to jump into the “what” of the work, without first covering the “why.”

 For example, I recently did some work to improve commenting in Range.
-When shared the first round of designs, I got some curious looks from one of my co-founders.
+When I shared the first round of designs, I got some curious looks from one of my co-founders.
 At that moment, I realized I hadn't communicated the “why” well enough.
 I paused, backed up, and explained that we were getting lots of requests for commenting, even though we already had built the feature.
 That context was enough to clear up any confusion and set the stage for some great design feedback.

 It's natural.
 But with status updates, it can cause big problems.
 When you leave out the “why” behind your work, others might not be able the guess the purpose, and may not even feel comfortable asking.

 Without clarity on purpose, teams will drift out of alignment.
 If you find yourself buried in disagreements about low-level details, take a few steps back.
-You may have forgot to communicate the project's purpose.
+You may have forgotten to communicate the project's purpose.

 Just a little purpose can help a lot: “Moved sharing buttons to the left side of the blog because no one was clicking on them at the top of the page.”

 We often have a tendency to hide all that other work from our teams.
 You might think that they don't need to know what's happening on other projects or in your personal life.
-Or you might feel guilty that other work has taken precedence over something you wanted to get done.
+Or you might feel guilty that other challenges or work has taken precedence over something you wanted to get done.

 But if we hide all these other commitments from our teams, they'll just be left wondering why we haven't been making progress on the projects that are relevant to them.

 The next time you're making slow progress on a project, consider sharing some of your other commitments with your team.
 Don't be embarrassed by outside commitments.
 They're real work!

-If you're a manager writing a status update for your team, it's a good idea to include this extra work in the status update, even if it's work that others might not consider your team's core focus.
+If you're a manager checking in with your team, it's a good idea to include this extra work in the status update documents, even if it's work that others might not consider your team's core focus.

 Keeping a cadence is less work for you.
 If you share updates sparsely, you'll likely be interrupted by people wondering what you're doing.
 Your manager, not knowing when the next status update is expected, might swing by your desk to see what you're doing.

-I enjoy talking about what I’m doing in meetings and ad-hoc conversations.
-But I also know that spoken status updates simply don't scale as companies grow.
-Here’s the problem: If I share something in a meeting, you might forget it by the end of the day, and some other person that wasn't present missed their chance to learn about it.
+Here's the problem: verbal status updates don't connect ideas across large groups of people or large spans of time.
+If I share something in a meeting, you might forget it by the end of the day, and some other person that wasn't present missed their chance to learn about it.